Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: Proposed general algorithmic framework for Problems (P1)-(P3)

 Problem \eqref{P1_eqv_appro} serves as an inner approximation of problem \eqref{P1_eqv}.
 As the sampling density increases and $\mathcal G_j \rightarrow \mathcal A_j, \forall j\in\mathcal J$, problem \eqref{P1_eqv_appro} becomes asymptotically equivalent to problem \eqref{P1_eqv}.
 However, a higher sampling density typically results in a larger number of candidate locations, which increases the problem size and prolongs the solving time.
 Therefore, the sampling density should be carefully controlled to balance computational complexity and performance degradation.
-In this work, since the MA positions $\{\mathbf t_j\}$ and IRS reflection coefficients $\{\mathbf \Theta_{j}\}$ are optimized based on statistical CSI, the design can be conducted offline, which allows for the adoption of a relatively dense sampling strategy without incurring excessive real-time computational burden.
+In this work, since the MA positions $\{\mathcal T_j\}$ and IRS phase shifts $\{\mathcal R_j\}$ are optimized based on statistical CSI, the design can be conducted offline, which allows for the adoption of a relatively dense sampling strategy without incurring excessive real-time computational burden.

 Next, we focus on solving problem \eqref{P1_eqv_appro}.
+The non-convex unit-modulus constraints in \eqref{P1_cons:e} are first relaxed to

+which results in a convex constraint set.
+This relaxation leads to an upper bound of the optimal value of problem \eqref{P1_eqv_appro}, which can be obtained by solving

-The main bottlenecks arise from the intricate variable coupling in constraint \eqref{P1_eqv_appro_cons:b} and the inherent non-convexity of constraint \eqref{P1_cons:d}.
-To address this, we adopt the AO method to decouple the optimization of $\{\mathbf t_j\}$ and $\{\mathbf \Theta_{j}\}$.
-These two blocks are updated alternately until convergence is achieved, as detailed below.
+The main difficulties in this problem arise from the severe variable coupling in constraint \eqref{P1_eqv_appro_cons:b} and the inherent non-convexity of constraint \eqref{P1_cons:d}.
+To overcome these issues, we employ an AO framework to decouple the optimization of $\{\mathcal T_j\}$ and $\{\mathcal R_j\}$, which are updated alternately until convergence, as detailed below.

-\subsubsection{Optimizing $\{\mathbf t_j\}$}
+\subsubsection{Optimizing $\{\mathcal T_j\}$}

-For any given $\{\mathbf \Theta_{j}\}$, the subproblem of optimizing $\{\mathbf t_j\}$ is given by
+For any given $\{\mathcal R_j\}$, the subproblem of optimizing $\{\mathcal T_j\}$ is given by